About Lamu Island

 Currency: The Kenyan shilling

 Tip: With the introduction of the standard gauge railway(SGR).
 You can opt to travel with the SGR to Mombasa then get a flight from Mombasa to Lamu.
-It will save you some cash.

 Where to Stay